-- 1. The course is a five-year full-time combined course leading to the award of the two degrees of Bachelor of Arts and Bachelor of Laws (BA LLB). - 2.
-The first three years of the course include (1) Law subjects totalling at least 32 Law credit points and (2) studies in at least three schools or programs offering Arts subjects, to the value of 72 Arts credit points or more, of which at least 36 must be obtained by the completion of an approved major sequence (some Arts schools require more than 36 credit points) in a school or program, and at least 12 must be Upper Level credit points obtained in other schools or programs.
-For details of approved major sequences in Arts subjects, see Undergraduate Study: Subject Descriptions in the Faculty of Arts Handbook.
+- The course is a five-year full-time combined course leading to the award of the two degrees of Bachelor of Arts and Bachelor of Laws (BA LLB). - 2.
+The first three years of the course include (1) Law subjects totalling at least 32 Law credit points and (2) studies in at least three schools or programs offering Arts subjects, to the value of 72 Arts credit points or more, of which at least 36 must be obtained by the completion of an approved major sequence (some schools require more than 36 credit points) in a school or program, and at least 12 must be Upper Level credit points obtained in other schools or programs.
+For details of approved major sequences, see Undergraduate Study: Subject Descriptions in the Faculty of Arts and Social Sciences Handbook.
 Where an Arts/Law student completes a Law subject offered to both Arts and Law students the subject is counted as a Law subject. - 3.
-Students must satisfy the normal prerequisites for entry to the Arts Faculty, and to individual subjects in that faculty.
-(Arts Faculty subject prerequisites may be checked from Undergraduate Study: Summary of Subjects in the current Faculty of Arts Handbook).
+Students must satisfy the normal prerequisites for entry to the Arts and Social Sciences Faculty, and to individual subjects in that faculty.
+(Subject prerequisites may be checked from Undergraduate Study: Summary of Subjects in the current Faculty of Arts and Social Sciences Handbook).
 There are no general faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law. - 4.
 A student wishing to take the BA degree course at Honours level is required to assume a heavier workload than that required for the study of the BA degree course at Pass level, and approval for his or her program must be obtained from the relevant Arts school and the Head of the School of Law.
 At least one and possibly two additional years of study are required.
-Alternatively a student may consider first completing the BA degree course at Honours level (4 years) and then seeking admission to the three-year LLB degree course for graduates. - 5.
-The degree of Bachelor of Arts may be awarded where a student has successfully completed all requirements in Law and in Arts for the first three years of the course, or where a student has obtained 108 Law and Arts credit points, provided that the student has obtained at least 72 Arts credit points and satisfies the requirements for the award of the Bachelor of Arts degree. - 6.
-A student who fails to complete the full program may apply for advanced standing in the Faculty of Arts under Rule 7 of the Faculty of Arts.
+Alternatively a student may consider first completing the BA degree course at Honours level (4 years) and then seeking admission to the three-year LLB degree course for graduates.